Equity Valuation Methods

 It can be easily understood by the following simple Illustrative example:-

 The Directors of a company, ABC Ltd, are considering the acquisition of the entire share capitalEntire Share CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
 It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. of XYZ Ltd.

 The following is the balance sheet of the company XYZ ltd.:

 |Value of the company||450000|

-A conglomerate with diversified business interest may require a totally different valuation model.
+A conglomerate with diversified business interests may require a different valuation model.
 Here we value each business separately and add up the equity valuations.
-This approach is called as Sum of Parts Valuation Method.
+This approach is called a sum of parts valuation method.

 - Oil and Gas Segment Valuation – For Oil and Gas companies, the best approach is to use EV/EBITDA or P/CF or EV/boe (EV/barrels of oil equivalent)

 - Software Segment Valuation – We use PE or EV/EBIT multiple to value Software Segment